-Their teacher Mrs Anita Southgate, was aware that even in rural areas young people were unaware of where their food came from, what food was produced locally, how it was produced and other issues such as carbon footprint in food production.
-Mrs Southgate realised that there was tremendous support within the community and together with local schools there would be enough support for a project bid that had food production at its heart.
+Their teacher at the time, Mrs Anita Southgate, was aware that even in rural areas young people were unaware of where their food came from, what food was produced locally, how it was produced and other issues such as carbon footprint in food production.
+Mrs Southgate realised that there was tremendous support within the community and, together with local schools, there would be enough support for a project bid that had food production at its heart.
 In times past, Sheringham High School used a piece of land that accommodated a Rural Studies Department.
 It was felt that this would be used as a foundation for a new community allotment project.
 Following a successful bid to the Big Lottery Fund’s Local Food Programme and generous donations locally, the Sheringham Community Smallholding Project was made a reality.
-Formal partners for the project include Sheringham High School,Sheringham Woodfields School, Sheringham Primary School and a local charity Break.
+Formal partners for the project still include Sheringham High School,Sheringham Woodfields School, Sheringham Primary School.

 Taking pride of place in front of Sheringham High's main entrance is our 15m wind turbine, capable of generating more than 9,900kwh per year, based on an average wind speed of 5.4m per second, (a light breeze) and providing about 3% of our electricity.

 Setting the blades in motion for the first time, in March 2009, North Norfolk MP Norman Lamb congratulated the Eco Team - a group of 40 students responsible for making their school more environmentally friendly.
 He said: 'I'm really impressed by you for achieving this - it's wonderful.'